probablyraging/workforce-mate/README.md

 ## Features
 - ✅ Chrome and Firefox versions available
-- ✅ Support for Seek, Jora, and Indeed job listings
+- ✅ Support for Seek, Jora, Indeed. and LinkedIn job listings

 ## How to use
 1. Find a job listing on one of the supported sites and copy the URL
-2. Paste the URL in to the input box and click 'Fill form'
+2. Paste the URL in to the input box and click 'Fill Form'
 3. Sip your beer and let the magic happen

 **Video demonstration**